pypa/setuptools/docs/userguide/datafiles.rst

         where = ["src"]

         [tool.setuptools.exclude-package-data]
-        mypkg = ["README.txt"]
+        mypkg = [".gitattributes"]

 The ``exclude_package_data`` option is a dictionary mapping package names to lists of wildcard patterns, just like the ``package_data`` option.
 And, just as with that option, you can use the empty string key ``""`` in ``setup.py`` and the asterisk ``*`` in ``setup.cfg`` and ``pyproject.toml`` to match all top-level packages.

-However, any files that match these patterns will be *excluded* from installation, even if they were listed in ``package_data`` or were included as a result of using ``include_package_data``.
+Any files that match these patterns will be *excluded* from installation, even if they were listed in ``package_data`` or were included as a result of using ``include_package_data``.